Varivax (PF) 1,350 unit/0.5 mL subcutaneous suspension

 Precautions

-Before receiving varicella virus vaccine, tell your health care professional if you are allergic to it; or if you have any other allergies.
+Before you receive this vaccine, tell the health care professional if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as neomycin, gelatin), which can cause allergic reactions or other problems.
 Talk to your health care professional for more details.

-Before using this vaccine, tell your health care professional your medical history, especially of:
+Before receiving this vaccine, tell your health care professional your medical history, especially of:

 • immune system disorders (such as due to HIV infection, certain cancers such as leukemia/lymphoma, cancer or radiation treatment)

 There is a small risk that you may expose others to infection with chickenpox for up to 6 weeks after you have been vaccinated.
-If you develop a rash after getting the vaccine, you should avoid being in the same room with people with immune system problems, pregnant women who have not had chickenpox, children/partners of mothers who have not had chickenpox, and newborn babies born at less than 28 weeks of pregnancy until the rash has dried and crusted over.
+If you develop a rash after getting the vaccine, you should avoid being in the same room with newborn babies (especially if born prematurely), pregnant women who have not had chickenpox, and people with immune system problems until the rash has dried and crusted over.

-It is unknown if the varicella virus in this vaccine passes into breast milk.
+It is unknown if the varicella vaccine virus passes into breast milk.
 Consult your health care professional before breastfeeding.

 Drug interactions